M-o-a-T/moat-kv/docs/source/command_line.rst

 Example: ``distkv client -a root auth -m password user add name=foo password=barbaz``

-The actual identifier which you'd use to subsequently refer to that user is printed when this command completes.
+The identifier which you'd use to subsequently refer to that user is printed when this command completes.

+.. option:: -a, --add <key>=<value>

+   Set an additional parameter, i.e. one that controls DistKV's handling of that user.
+Used e.g. for setting the user's ACL.

+.. option:: <key>=<value>

+   Set an auth-specific parameter, i.e. one that's controlled by the auth mode.

 .. program:: distkv client auth user mod

 Modify a user.

-XXX TODO seems broken
+.. option:: -a, --add <key>=<value>

+   Set or change an additional parameter, i.e.

-.. option:: -c, --chain <int>
+.. option:: <userid>

-   XXX TODO add chain option
+The ID of the user to modify.
+Printed when adding or listing the user.

 .. program:: distkv client auth user auth